jaqmol/approx/README.md

 ### Why pipes and named pipes?

-A network of stream processors is an event driven architecture.
-Listening for messages by reading from `stdin` or a named pipe is an equally easy to to use API for input-output in the very most of programming languages.
+A flow-graph of stream processors is an event driven architecture.
+Listening for messages / or IPC via reading from `stdin` or a named pipe is among the most basic of tasks in the very most of programming languages.
 Also:
 - Very good performance.
-- Easy access.
+- Very good documentation.
 - Maximum operating system support.

 ### Why not unix sockets?